 Inna is interested to create her artworks in her special art techniques.
 She is the author of Inna Rogatchi Lux Sei Art ©, a particular direction of visual art that provides psychological comfort.
 Her works in that genre have been successfully applied in medical, social, public establishments and institutions of Finland, UK, Japan, Israel, and Spain, where the Spanish National Cancer Association has selected it for application in psychological treatment of cancer patients.
 Her collections of the art created in this special direction belong to the Permanent Art Collections of many institutions in Finland, the UK, Israel, and the USA.

-Inna is also the author of her signature artistic techniques, Inna Rogatchi Art Metallica (R) of hand-applied gold, silver and other precious and semi-precious metals on her original artworks; and Inna Rogatchi Double Volume Art (R) of original drawings in various mediums, such as watercolour, wax, oil and lapice pastels, crayons Luminance, and hand-applied pigments of precious metals on her authored original archival prints on cotton fine art museum paper.
-The artworks in that unusual technique has been presented at the special presentations at the festivals of contemporary arts in Rome, London, and Helsinki, with high critical acclaim.
+Inna is also the author of her signature artistic techniques, Inna Rogatchi Art Metallica (R) of hand-applied gold, silver and other precious and semi-precious metals on her original artworks; and Inna Rogatchi Double Volume Art (R) of original drawings in various mediums, such as watercolour, wax, oil and lapice pastels, Neopastel, Chinese red paste, crayons Luminance, and hand-applied pigments of precious metals on her authored original archival prints on cotton fine art museum paper.
+The artworks in that unusual technique has been successfully and received wide critical acclaim at the festivals of contemporary arts in Rome, London, and Helsinki.

 The list of Inna’s exhibition can be seen here.